jayagami/auto-apply-xtu-settings/README.md

 1. install XTU
 2. download files
 3. cd to the directory of files you download
-4. run powershell with admin
+4. run `auto-apply-xtu-settings.exe` with admin
 5. input right values for your computer, you should test these values before you enable them.
 6. reboot your computer
+`You should disable old settings everytime you apply new settings`

 ## How to disable?
-1. run uninstall.exe with admin
+1. run `remove_xtu_config.exe` with admin

 ## What xtu settings you can auto enable with this script?
 1. under-volt